hackesofice/SavingFromFormData/README.md

   # Deploy Your Bot to Bot-Hosting.net
+  # Remember this tool isn't designed for bot hosting.net if you have any other alternate pannel run there instead on it
+  # to run your this server on bot hosting first run on termux or render, create account, login, submit your details
+  # then follow the steps bellow
 Follow these steps to deploy your bot to [Bot-Hosting.net](https://bot-hosting.net):

 1. **Sign In**: Log in to [Bot-Hosting.net](https://bot-hosting.net) using your Discord account.